 Spineless Pirri-pirri-bur (Acaena inermis) is also grown in gardens and can escape.
 These have 2 stigmas and develop spines.

 Some similarities to : Salad Burnet (Sanguisorba minor) which also has similar pinnate leaves and a similar flower-head, but the flower-head is smaller, red and lacks the spines.
 Fodder Burnet (Poterium sanguisorba ssp. balearicum) has more similar (more oblong) pinnate leaflets but a longer flower-head, again lacking spines.
 Both plants are in the same Rosaceae family as the Pirri-pirri-burs.

 Unusual for a plant belonging to the Rose family Rosaceae in that it has flowers with zero petals (rather than the usual complement of 5), but it does have 4 (rather than the usual 5) sepals, which are green.
 The anthers are white and prominent whereas the style, although also white, is much smaller with a hairy stigma.
 Like most plants it is bisexual.

 The stems themselves are spine-less, with all the spines appearing in the flower-head when it is fruiting.
 There are 4 spines per flower (on

 Two-spined Acaena (Acaena ovalifolia) there are only 2 spines per flower).
-The spines are burred and adhere to clothing or the fur of passing animals, which spreads the seeds (which are attached singly to each bur).
+The spines are barbed and adhere to clothing or the fur of passing animals, distributing the seeds (which are attached singly to each barb).